2016 United States House of Representatives elections in North Carolina: Statewide

-District
+By district

 Results of the 2016 United States House of Representatives elections in North Carolina by district:

 District 1

 The 1st district is located in Northeastern North Carolina.
 The new map made the 1st district somewhat more compact.
-The incumbent is Democrat G. K. Butterfield, who has represented the district since 2004.
+Incumbent Democrat G. K. Butterfield, who had represented the district since 2004, ran for re-election.
 He was re-elected with 73% of the vote in 2014.
+The district had a PVI of D+15.